asciamanna/asciamanna.github.io/talks/agile5-beyond-unit-testing/index.md

 * [Extreme Programming Explained](https://www.amazon.com/Extreme-Programming-Explained-Embrace-Change/dp/0321278658/) - Kent Beck
 * [Test-Driven Development by Example](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530/) - Kent Beck
 * [Working Effectively with Legacy Code](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052/) - Michael Feathers
-* [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339/) - Nicole Forsgren, Jez Humble & Gene Kim
+* [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339/) - Dr. Nicole Forsgren, Jez Humble & Gene Kim
 * [Growing Object-Oriented Software Guided by Tests](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627/) - Steve Freeman & Nat Pryce

 Do you have questions about the talk or TDD in general?
 Or maybe just want to chat or learn more about Industrial Logic?
 The best way to get in touch with me is on twitter.
 Feel free to contact me at ([@asciamanna](https://www.twitter.com/asciamanna)).